 c) the current update state is different from "Idle, No IMSI"; and

-1) the MS is configured to perform the attach procedure with IMSI at PLMN change (see "AttachWithIMSI" leaf of the NAS configuration MO in 3GPP TS 24.368 [50] or USIM file NASCONFIG in 3GPP TS 31.102 [40]) and the new PLMN is the registered PLMN or an equivalent PLMN; or
+1) the UE is configured to perform the attach procedure with IMSI at PLMN change (see "AttachWithIMSI" leaf of the NAS configuration MO in 3GPP TS 24.368 [50] or USIM file NASCONFIG in 3GPP TS 31.102 [40]) and the new PLMN is the registered PLMN or an equivalent PLMN; or

-2) the MS is not configured to perform the attach procedure with IMSI at PLMN change.
+2) the UE is not configured to perform the attach procedure with IMSI at PLMN change.

-An MS which is attached for access to RLOS and enters a new PLMN shall perform tracking area update if the following condition is fulfilled:
+An UE which is attached for access to RLOS and enters a new PLMN shall perform tracking area update if the following condition is fulfilled:

 - the currently stored TAI list does not contain the TAI of the current serving cell.

-If the new PLMN the MS has entered is neither the registered PLMN nor an equivalent PLMN, an MS which is attached for PS services and configured to perform the attach procedure with IMSI at PLMN change (see "AttachWithIMSI" leaf of the NAS configuration MO in 3GPP TS 24.368 [50] or USIM file NASCONFIG in 3GPP TS 31.102 [40]) shall perform an attach procedure using IMSI as mobile identity.
+If the new PLMN the UE has entered is neither the registered PLMN nor an equivalent PLMN, an UE which is attached for PS services and configured to perform the attach procedure with IMSI at PLMN change (see "AttachWithIMSI" leaf of the NAS configuration MO in 3GPP TS 24.368 [50] or USIM file NASCONFIG in 3GPP TS 31.102 [40]) shall perform an attach procedure using IMSI as mobile identity.

 An LR request indicating periodic location updating is made when, in idle mode, the periodic location updating timer expires while the non-GPRS update status is "UPDATED".

-An LR request indicating periodic routing area update is made when the periodic routing area update timer expires while the GPRS update status is "UPDATED", except when the MS is attached for emergency bearer services.
+An LR request indicating periodic routing area update is made when the periodic routing area update timer expires while the GPRS update status is "UPDATED", except when the UE is attached for emergency bearer services.

-An LR request indicating periodic tracking area update is made when the periodic tracking area update timer expires while the EPS update status is "UPDATED", except when the MS is attached for emergency bearer services.
+An LR request indicating periodic tracking area update is made when the periodic tracking area update timer expires while the EPS update status is "UPDATED", except when the UE is attached for emergency bearer services.

-An LR request indicating Periodic Registration Updating is made when the periodic registration timer expires while the 5GS update status is "UPDATED", except when the MS is registered for emergency services.
+An LR request indicating Periodic Registration Updating is made when the periodic registration timer expires while the 5GS update status is "UPDATED", except when the UE is registered for emergency services.

-An LR request indicating IMSI attach is made when the MS is activated in the same location area in which it was deactivated while the non-GPRS update status is "UPDATED", and the system information indicates that IMSI attach/detach shall be used.
+An LR request indicating IMSI attach is made when the UE is activated in the same location area in which it was deactivated while the non-GPRS update status is "UPDATED", and the system information indicates that IMSI attach/detach shall be used.

 A GPRS attach is made by a GPRS MS when activated and capable of services which require registration.
 A GPRS attach may only be performed if the selected PLMN is not contained in the list of "forbidden PLMNs for GPRS service".
-Depending on system information about GPRS network operation mode MSs operating in MS operation mode A or B perform combined or non-combined location registration procedures.
-When the combined routing area update or GPRS attach is accepted with indication "MSC not reachable" or is not answered the MS performs also the corresponding location updating procedure or falls back to a GPRS only MS. When the combined routing area update or GPRS attach is rejected with cause "GPRS not allowed" the GPRS update status is "ROAMING NOT ALLOWED" and the MS performs the corresponding location updating procedure.
+Depending on system information about GPRS network operation mode UEs operating in MS operation mode A or B perform combined or non-combined location registration procedures.
+When the combined routing area update or GPRS attach is accepted with indication "MSC not reachable" or is not answered the UE performs also the corresponding location updating procedure or falls back to a GPRS only UE.
+When the combined routing area update or GPRS attach is rejected with cause "GPRS not allowed" the GPRS update status is "ROAMING NOT ALLOWED" and the UE performs the corresponding location updating procedure.

-An LR request indicating Disaster Roaming registration updating is made when the MS supporting MINT needs to register to the PLMN offering disaster roaming services for the first time.
+An LR request indicating Disaster Roaming registration updating is made when the UE supporting MINT needs to register to the PLMN offering disaster roaming services for the first time.

-Furthermore, an LR request indicating normal location updating is also made when the response to an outgoing request shows that the MS is unknown in the VLR or SGSN, respectively.
+Furthermore, an LR request indicating normal location updating is also made when the response to an outgoing request shows that the UE is unknown in the VLR or SGSN, respectively.

 Table 2 in clause 5 summarizes the events in each state that trigger a new LR request.
 The actions that may be taken while being in the various states are also outlined in table 2.